yolodolo42/lottery-mini-app/docs/faq.md

 ## Treasury

 ### Where does treasury money come from?
-The treasury receives the residual from every bid — between 15% and 75%, depending on how long the previous king held.
-When the previous king gets 80% (dethroned within 1 hour), treasury gets 15%.
-When the previous king gets 20% (held 24+ hours), treasury gets 75%.
+The treasury receives whatever is left from each bid after paying the previous king and creator.
+That's between 15% and 75%, depending on how long the previous king held.
+If they were dethroned within 1 hour (80% payout), treasury gets 15%.
+If they held for 24+ hours (20% payout), treasury gets 75%.

 ### How is treasury split?
 By default, ~67% of each deposit buys Megapot tickets and ~33% goes to the reserve pool.
 This ratio is configurable by the owner.